Personal Branding Photography: Hire a Photographer to Dominate Social Media

 Here’s a great Pinterest process to follow when trying to find your brand’s style and vision for your blog or social media photoshoot.

 - First, go crazy!
-Cast a wide net and pin a ton images that stand out to you on a secret board.
+Cast a wide net and pin tons of images that stand out to you on a secret board.
 This will be your starting point and will gather styles of imagery that grabs your eye.

 - Take note of the images you love and the technical aspects of the image.
 Is the subject in the distance, centered or framed in a corner?
 Did you pin a smiling headshot looking at the camera?